KSNxd/delta-repo/README.md

 # delta-repo
-Repo made in the process of studying in Delta2.0 Batch
+Repo made in the process of studying in Delta2.0 Batch.